-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Bell’s Palsy.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Bell’s Palsy.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been diagnosed with Bell’s Palsy?

 - Why do life insurance companies care if I’ve been diagnosed with a Bell’s Palsy?